alok7/fast_format/README.md

 # fast_format
-- Small, fast formating header based util in c++ : string to integer and double , double and integer to string fast conversion library
+- Small, fast formating header based util in c++ : string to integer/double , integer/double to string fast conversion library

 - specifying precision in digits after decimal, for double to string conversion - lesser needed, faster it is.